-FIV Analysis with Simcenter STAR-CCM+ and Abaqus FEA
+FIV Analysis with STAR-CCM+ and Abagus FEA

-Simcenter STAR-CCM+ was first executed in a stand-alone mode, making the assumption of a rigid and fixed structure.
+STAR-CCM+ was first executed in a standalone mode, making the assumption of a rigid and fixed structure.
 These rigid results were used to gain a better understanding of the internal forces due to the mixture in the system and served as the initial solution for the two-way coupled co-simulation.

-For co-simulation, on the VOF side, the second order implicit segregated solver using the k-omega SST turbulence model was run unsteady, with a time step providing a Convective Courant Number value of ~0.5 on most of the phase separation surface.
+For co-simulation, on the VOF side, the second order implicit segregated solver using the k-omega SST turbulence model was run unsteady, with a time step providing a

+Convective Courant Number value of ~0.5 on most of the phase separation surface.
 This corresponds to 1/100th of the period of the 4th natural mode and 1/63th of the period of the 7th natural mode of the structure and ~1/150th of time for the mixture to travel along pipe bend.
-Gravity was included in the simulation and the inlet velocity was set to three meters per second (m/s), defined as 50-50 percent stratified flow with water on the bottom and air on top.

-The undeformed structure was used as the initial condition for the Abaqus runs.
+Gravity was included in the simulation and the inlet velocity was set to 3 m/s, defined as 50-50% stratified flow with water on the bottom and air on top.
+The undeformed structure was used as the initial condition for the Abagus runs.
 In addition to the added mass described above, the structural model also included a mass proportional damping to account for damping from the external water surrounding the pipes and some additional damping in the joints on jumper ends [5].
 The value of the damping coefficient representing the mass proportional damping was obtained by running a fully two-way coupled simulation on a flexible round pipe placed in water.
-For all simulations, attention was focused on the first seven natural modes of the structure with their natural frequencies ranging from 0.59 to 2.82 Hertz (Hz) (table 1).
+For all simulations, attention was focused on the first seven natural modes of the structure with their natural frequencies ranging from 0.59 to 2.82 Hz (table 1).